survivorbat/image-crawler/README.md

 ## Known quirks

 - Not all classes can make use of typed properties because of autowiring
-- Sometimes the crawler times out and occupies the internal port, restarting the application fixes this
-- Plain http urls probably won't work
+- ls probably won't work

 ## Notes